pittcsc/pittcswiki/src/guides/zero-to-offer/technical-questions.md

 https://en.wikipedia.org/wiki/Software_design_pattern

 ## Database Programming
-Be able to explain the difference between a Database language and a Database Management System (DBMS) Be able to explain the difference between database models/languages
+Be able to explain the difference between a Database language and a Database Management System (DBMS).

+Be able to explain the difference between database models/languages.
 - Relational database e.g. SQL
 - Document-oriented e.g. MongoDB